Gladstone Park is most well known for the vehicle-accessible Texas Creek campground.

 The campground is situated well above the lake but several pocket beaches are accessible.
 The beaches of coarse sand are separated by shrubs and some cottonwood trees that provide shade.

-A roughly 100 m long, 2 m wide gravel trail with a gentle slope leaves the campground between sites 2 and 3.
+A roughly 100 m long, two metre wide gravel trail with a gentle slope leaves the campground between sites 2 and 3.
 This is the easiest trail to the beach.
 A variety of other narrow dirt trails cut straight down the bank in a series of stairs and switchbacks.
 On the main trail just above the beach are a rescue station, garbage can and two pit toilets.

-Fishing for Kokanee, rainbow trout and small-mouth bass is popular.
-Anyone fishing or angling in British Columbia must have an appropriate licence.
+Fishing for Kokanee, rainbow trout and smallmouth bass is popular.
 There is no fishing north of a line between Bald Point and Knob Point between April 1 and May 31.
 Ice fishing is possible on Christina Lake depending on winter conditions.

 Pets and domestic animals must be on a leash at all times and are not allowed in beach areas or park buildings.
 You are responsible for their behaviour and must dispose of their excrement.
 Backcountry areas are not suitable for dogs or other pets due to the potential for problems with bears and other wildlife.